top of page

 Combine all ingredients in a small blender or food processor.
 Marinate chicken (in a plastic bag or a dish) for a minimum of two hours.
 Alternatively, you can just use bottled balsamic vinaigrette for the marinade and doctor it as you see fit.
 Whichever you use, this dish seems like an obvious candidate for the grill, as Professor Baker originally proposed.
 In lieu of outdoor grilling, a commercial convection oven would likely be the best indoor method.
 I don’t have such fancy restaurant equipment at home, and I wanted to eliminate the variables associated with grilling (Direct or indirect heat?
 Smoky or not?) so here’s how I improvised a roasting apparatus for all-around air circulation in a 500º home oven–

 By brushing the skin with a little oil, I achieved a nice browning.
 By using my instant-read thermometer, I was able to pull it out right at 150º and then let it “coast” up to 160º, the proper cooking temperature for poultry.
-And by adding water to the pan before placing it in the oven, I was able to capture the delicious “au jus” drippings and use them for a sauce–
+And by adding water to the pan before placing it in the oven, I was able to capture the delicious “au jus” drippings and use them for a sauce.
+The result was juicy and utterly delicious... now I’m really looking forward to trying the grilled version.

 Seared Sea Scallops

 Andrea and I absolutely love sea scallops.
 (Please see my earlier piece about Coquilles St. Jacques.)
 We don’t even mind paying $26 per pound, since we have smallish appetites and also save so much by eating great food and drinking great wine at home instead of in restaurants.
 Scallops are a wonderful choice for enjoying at home for two major reasons– they are easy to cook, and you know what you are eating.
-By purchasing your own scallops from a reputable seafood supplier, you can make sure that they are FRESH (never frozen); and DRY-PACKED (rather than shot through with sodium tripolyphosphate.)
+By purchasing your own scallops from a reputable seafood supplier, you can make sure that they are FRESH (as in never frozen); and DRY-PACKED (rather than shot through with sodium tripolyphosphate.)
 I am old enough to remember when authenticity itself was an issue, as some shady fish dealers used to sell cylindrically-cut pieces of shark meat or skate wing as sea scallops.

 Now, since cooking them is so easy, I thought I’d synthesize a few sauce recipes into something fairly complicated.

 Western and eastern denizens of North Carolina fight as fiercely over what constitutes proper barbecue sauce as they once did with Yankee troops over secession.
 The hill folk in the west like tomato-based versions, while those in the east intriguingly eschew all traces of tomato in favor of a concoction made from vinegar, mustard, and a little sugar.
-Because we love the flavors of lemon and sherry with our scallops (see Coquilles St. Jacques), it was only a minor leap to adapt an eastern Carolinian BBQ sauce for our purposes by using sherry vinegar.
+Because we love the flavors of lemon and sherry with our scallops (as in Coquilles St. Jacques), it was only a minor leap to adapt an eastern Carolinian BBQ sauce for our purposes by using sherry vinegar.
 Browned (don’t say caramelized) onions provide thickness, while extra virgin olive oil nicely balances the acids.

 ½ Cup Sherry Vinegar